Aliases for GRIA4 Gene

 GeneCards Summary for GRIA4 Gene

 GRIA4 (Glutamate Ionotropic Receptor AMPA Type Subunit 4) is a Protein Coding gene.
-Diseases associated with GRIA4 include Schizophrenia and Amyotrophic Lateral Sclerosis 1.
-Among its related pathways are Trafficking of AMPA receptors and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Diseases associated with GRIA4 include Schizophrenia.
+Among its related pathways are Peptide ligand-binding receptors and Activation of NMDA receptor upon glutamate binding and postsynaptic events.
 GO annotations related to this gene include ionotropic glutamate receptor activity and AMPA glutamate receptor activity.
-An important paralog of this gene is GRID1.
+An important paralog of this gene is GRIA3.

 UniProtKB/Swiss-Prot for GRIA4 Gene